Suspicious Package

 Entitlements are associated with an app — or some other bundle or executable — and enumerate specific capabilities that the app requests to do its work. macOS grants (or denies) these capabilities to the app, based on the entitlements and (sometimes) other restrictions.
 Entitlements take several forms:

 Suspicious Package extracts the entitlements from the package payload, and makes these available to view for individual apps, bundles or executables.
-Click the Show Entitlements button in the Info pane, or use File > Show Entitlements for Item (Cmd-Control-E) to view the entitlements for the selected item: entitlements view
+From the All Files tab, click the Show Entitlements button in the Info pane, or use File > Show Entitlements for Item (Cmd-Control-E) to view the entitlements for the selected item: entitlements view

 If there are many entitlements and you're looking for a particular one, click in the search field (or use Cmd-F) and type the key you want to find.
 Suspicious Package will show only the rows that match.
 Click the search options button search options button to choose between searching keys and values, or to restrict the way that text matches.
 Click the cancel button cancel search button to return to viewing the unfiltered entitlements.